microsoft/vscode-docs/docs/languages/typescript.md

 ## Using Newer TypeScript Versions

-VS Code ships with a recent stable version of TypeScript, but you can also configure the version of TypeScript VS Code uses or use the version of TypeScript installed in a workspace.
+VS Code ships with a recent stable version of TypeScript, and you can also configure the version of TypeScript that VS Code uses.
 The active version of TypeScript is displayed in the status bar when viewing a TypeScript or JavaScript file:

 ![TypeScript status bar version](images/typescript/status-bar-version.png)

-To use a different TypeScript version, configure `typescript.tsdk` in your user settings to point to a directory containing the TypeScript `tsserver.js` file.
-You can find the TypeScript installation location using `npm list -g typescript`. `tsserver.js` is usually under the `lib` folder.
+To use a different TypeScript version by default, configure `typescript.tsdk` in your user settings to point to a directory containing the TypeScript `tsserver.js` file.
+You can find the TypeScript installation location using `npm list -g typescript`.
+The `tsserver.js` file is usually in the `lib` folder.

 For example: